usdoj/singletablefacets/README.md

 The library depends on configuration in a separate YAML file.
 See singletablefacets.yml.dist for defaults on all the possible settings.

+## Templating

+This library support Twig templates when outputing facet item values, and also when outputing the search results.
+You control the locations of these Twig templates in the configuration file mentioned above.
+The template files should be named according to the database column they are affecting, with an extenstion of ".html.twig".
+So for example, if you want to template the output of the "Title" column, you would create a file called "Title.html.twig".

+The templates as passed a variable called "value" which contains the raw value in the database for that cell.

+If you are templating a facet item, it also contains a "count" variable which contains the number of matches for that facet item.

+If you are templating a search result column, it also contains a "row" variable which contains all of the data for that entire database row.
+This is useful, for example, if you want to make one column into a link by using data from another column: `<a href="http://example.com/index.php?id={{ row.id }}">{{ value }}</a>

 ## Scale limits

 Because this solution relies on MySQL's FULLTEXT capabilities, it should scale reasonably well.
 A Solr implementation would surely perform better though, and might make a good future improvement.